-DeBows will be supporting UMCOR during the month of September via their Hygiene Kit program.
+DeBows will be supporting UMCOR through the month of September via their Hygiene Kit program.

 Along with accepting monetary donations, DeBows will be collecting items to build Hygiene Kits.
 Our UMCOR Hygiene Kit outreach activity helps to meet the ever increasing demand for relief items.
 The Hygiene Kits we put together are forwarded to UMCOR for deployment to those most in need.
 This has been very successful and rewarding ministry in past years.

 If you wish to donate, please mark clearly on your check or envelope that it is for UMCOR.
 Each Hygiene Kit is valued at $12, but any and all donations will be greatly appreciated and will be sent to UMCOR along with the hygiene kits.

 See below for a list of items needed to complete the Hygiene Kits.

 NOTE: UMCOR has strict guidelines for items that make up a kit.

 All items must be new.
 Do not wash any of the items as they will no longer be considered new.
 Please follow the list carefully; do not include any personal notes, money, or non-list items in the kits; they will be removed.
 Also, items for kits or the containers for the kit items should not be imprinted with cartoon characters, advertisements, religious, patriotic, military or camouflage symbols.

 List of Hygiene Kit Items

 One hand towel (15 x 25 –17 x 27 inches)